madcato/BenderButler/README.md

 BenderButler
 ============

-Set of scripts for managing automated tasks with developement tools like: redmine, Xcode server, git.
+Set of scripts for managing automated tasks with developement tools like: redmine, Xcode server, git, simple CI.
 It's main porpouse is to perform automated tasks managed by a project manager tool.

-Prueba

-Prueba

 ## Installation